How to Beat Social Media Algorithms in 2025?

 5. LinkedIn Algorithm

-Just like all other social media platforms, LinkedIn’s algorithm focuses on increasing engagement and prioritizing relevant content for its millions of users.
+Just like all other social media platforms, LinkedIn’s algorithm focuses on engagement and prioritizing relevant content for its millions of users.
 Here are crucial LinkedIn ranking signals:

 • Quality of post: The first ranking signal emphasizes the quality of the post.
 Based on this, your content can be categorized as spammy, poor quality, or high quality.
 However, LinkedIn has its own take on what should be categorized as high-quality content.
 It considers whether a post is

-• easy to read
+• Easy to read

 • Includes strong keywords